-The Company has provided benefits to a director of the Company in the form of options as approved at a General Meeting of the Company, constituting a share-based payment transaction.
+In the 2012 financial year the Company provided benefits to a director of the Company in the form of options as approved at a General Meeting of the Company, constituting a share-based payment transaction.
 The exercise price of the options granted is 19.5 cents per option.
 All options granted have an expiry date of 29 May 2016.